 pathetic “prophetic” summit in the Dallas-Fort Worth area.

-The official website of his church calls it a “premiere event.”
+The official website of Allen’s religious institution, it refers to his “prophetic” summits as a “premiere event.”
 It might have been “premiere” in the past, back when T.D.
 Jakes and Juanita Bynum were guest speakers.
 But those days seem to be long gone.
 In a video of the 2013 “prophetic” summit, I saw Allen at the front of a small room, screeching, hooping, and pacing back and forth trying to whip a small audience into an emotional frenzy.

 Is he trying to make a come back?